 Mobility as freedom is a focus in my recent work.
 I have advanced the cause of mobility in Birmingham through the gamut of public policy, urban planning, and project management.
 As a partner in Smart Growth America's National Complete Streets Coalition, I advocate for infrastructure that serves all modes of transportation and people of all abilities.
 With Principal Planner Tim Gambrel, I drafted the City of Birmingham’s complete streets ordinance which was adopted by the City Council on March 6, 2018.
-Then I worked with the University of Alabama at Birmingham to implement complete streets projects as they seek to build a multimodal urban campus.
-Now I work with Birmingham City Councilor Darrell O’Quinn to introduce new options such as shared micromobility, on-demand microtransit, and bus rapid transit.
+Then I worked with the University of Alabama at Birmingham to implement complete streets projects as they build a multimodal urban campus.
+Now I work with Birmingham City Councilor Darrell O’Quinn to introduce new options such as shared micromobility (dockless bikes, e-scooters, etc.), on-demand microtransit, and bus rapid transit (Birmingham Xpress).

 Inspired by the Charter of the New Urbanism.
 Guided by the public service ethics of ASPA, APA, and ICMA.
 I'm grateful to a wide network of public, civic, and academic mentors for supporting me.
 They give me the confidence to find smart, sustainable, and equitable improvements for any problem.